kyverno/website/content/en/policies/other/add_volume_deployment.md

 type: "docs"
 title: Add Volume
 linkTitle: Add Volume
-weight: 35
+weight: 31
 description: >
-    Sample policy to add a volume and volumeMount.
+    Sample policy to add a volume and volumeMount to a Deployment resource.
+This checks for the presence of an annotation called "vault.k8s.corp.net/inject=enabled" and adds an emptyDir volume using the memory medium.
 ---

 ## Policy Definition